syncfusion-content/wpf-docs/wpf/PropertyGrid/Appearance.md

 ## Setting ToolTip

 ToolTip is used to show the information about the segment, when you mouse over on the segment.
-By default, the tooltip is shown in the `PropertyGrid`.
-You can hide the tooltip for the properties by setting [EnableToolTip](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~EnableToolTip.html) Property as `false`.
-The default value of `EnableToolTip` property is `true`.
+We can show information about the property name and type using tooltip when hovering the mouse on the properties and its value field.
+Tooltip is enabled by default, you can disable it by setting [EnableToolTip](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~EnableToolTip.html)  to `false`.

 {% tabs %}
 {% highlight XAML %}